Thailand Education Visas: Where and What You Could Study in Thailand

 The education visa for learning Thai is a popular choice for those who want to stay in Thailand but aren’t eligible for other Thailand visas.

-But this doesn’t work well anymore since Thai authorities are cracking down on the issue.
-Unless you really want to learn Thai and actively attend class, if you sign up for classes just for the visa you would put yourself at risk of getting banned from Thailand.
+It’s also good to know that you need to actively attend a class after you get an education visa.
+If you sign up for classes just for the visa you would put yourself at risk of getting banned from Thailand.

-It’s better to go with a legal option like the Thailand Elite Visa.
+It’s better to go with a legal option like the Thailand Privilege Visa.

 What Are the Requirements?

 If you want an education visa, the only requirements you need to meet are those listed above.
-But the place where you’re studying or training at, or the subject you’re studying, has be recognized by Thai Embassy.
+However, the place where you’re studying or training, or the subject you’re studying, must be recognized by the Thailand Ministry of Education.

 If you come from Bangladesh, China, India, Sri-Lanka or the Middle Eastern or African countries then you’ll have to apply for a visa only at the Thai Embassy or Consulate-General in your home country or at the Thai Embassy assigned to your country.